 Symptoms of Myofascial Back Pain Syndrome

-There may be many symptoms of myofascial back pain but the common ones are following
+There may be many symptoms of myofascial back pain, but the common ones are:

-- Pain is felt in the deeper areas of muscles.
-Usually in localized points.
+- Pain is felt in the deeper areas of muscles, usually in localised points.

-- Pain is aggravated when the patient stretches the affected muscle or with the straining of the muscle.
+- Persistent pain that is aggravated when the patient stretches the affected muscle or with the straining of the muscle.

-- Muscle pain is not improved with the passage of time.
+- Musclular pain is not improved with the passage of time.
 It usually worsens.

-- Usually, the affected persons feel painful knots in the affected muscles.
-With the pressing of these knots, severe pain either localized or referred, is felt.
+- Usually, the affected person feels painful knots in the affected muscles.
+With the pressing of these knots, severe pain, either localised or referred, is felt.

-- Muscles become inflexible, stiff and weak and the range of motion is decreased significantly.
+- Muscles become inflexible, taut, stiff and weak and the range of motion is decreased significantly.

-- Mood swings and disturbance of sleep pattern.
+- Mood swings and disturbance of sleep pattern may also occur.

 Risk Factors for Myofascial Back Pain

-The underlying cause of myofascial back pain is a stimulus that may be muscle tightness that causes the triggering of pain in certain specific points in muscles.
+The underlying cause of myofascial back pain is a stimulus that causes the triggering of pain in certain specific points in muscles.
 Some of the risk factors that may enhance the risk of these specific muscle trigger points are the following:

 Chronic muscle stress or an acute muscle injury may become a cause of development of pain-causing trigger points.
 A spot which is present near a strained muscle or within the strained muscle may take the form of a trigger point.
 Repetitive movements of the same muscles and poor postural techniques also enhance the risk.

 Stress or Anxiety

 People who routinely have to face anxiety and stress are more prone to develop trigger points in their muscles.
-According to a concept, these people usually tend to clench their muscles, thus muscles have to suffer from a repetitive strain.
-This effect causes muscles more susceptible to develop trigger points.
+According to a concept, these people usually tend to clench their muscles, and thus muscles have to suffer from repetitive strain.
+This effect makes muscles more susceptible to develop trigger points.

 Lack of Activity

-Lack of activity for example in case of a broken vertebral bone also may lead to the development of trigger points within the muscles which lead to myofascial pain.
+Lack of activity for example in case of a broken vertebral bone also may lead to the development of trigger points within the muscles, which leads to myofascial pain.

 Other contributing factors towards myofascial back pain are: